-To keep moisture out of areas where it doesn’t belong, builders use vapor barriers.
-Understanding what water vapor barriers are can help you prevent moisture problems like dry rot and mold.
-Remember that humidity levels in your area are a big factor in the amount of moisture in the air within your walls.
-Families generate their own moisture as well.
-Examples of this would be cooking, house plants, showers, and even breathing.
-During winter months your home is heated to a higher temperature than the air outside.
-Air has a natural tendency to move from a warm area to a cold area, so the heated air in your home is always trying to move toward the ceiling, the floor, and the outside walls, carrying moisture vapor with it.
-Our homes also tend to be at a slightly higher air pressure than outside, and that overpressure is pushing the air and moisture toward the ceiling and the outside walls.
+Keep moisture out of areas where it doesn’t belong with vapor barriers to prevent moisture problems like wood rot, pests, and mold.
+Remember that humidity levels in your area are a significant factor in the air’s moisture.
+All living things also contribute to the moisture level in a home.
+Examples include cooking, house plants, showers, and even breathing.
+During winter, your home is heated to a higher temperature than the air outside.
+Air has a natural tendency to move from a warm area to a cold place, so the heated air in your home always tries to move toward the ceiling, the floor, and the outside walls, carrying moisture vapor with it.

 Crawl Space Repair Options for South Dakota

-Vapor barriers are something that every home with musty, damp basements with wet walls or high humidity should look into having installed in their basement.
-Any material used for damp proofing, typically foil or plastic sheets, is referred to as a vapor barrier.
-These sheets resist diffusion of moisture through a wall, ceiling or floor.
+Homes with musty, damp basements should look into having vapor barriers installed.
+Any material used for damp proofing–typically foil or plastic sheets–is referred to as a vapor barrier.
+These sheets resist moisture diffusion through a wall, ceiling, or floor.
 In technical terms, most of these materials are vapor retarders since the materials have varying degrees of permeability.
-We need moisture in our homes in order to survive, however, if it gets into the wrong places in our homes and is allowed to stay there, it can do a lot of damage.
+We need moisture in our homes to survive.
+However, if it gets into the wrong places in our homes and is allowed to stay there, it can do much damage.